ev2900/Flink_Kinesis_Data_Analytics/README.md

 Once uploaded and opended in Zeppelin.
 Run the notebook one cell at a time

 <img width="788" alt="interactive_notebook" src="https://user-images.githubusercontent.com/5414004/137350050-c962e127-f198-4819-9e2a-55dfc16571ed.PNG">

+For a step by step walk through of the notebook running view the Youtube video [Running the Interactive Flink Zeppelin Notebook][16]

 ## Deployable KDA Flink Zeppelin Notebook(s)